asifbacchus/MailcowBackup/README.md

 #### Docker container STOP timeout before error: -1 _number_

-The amount of time, in seconds, to wait for a docker container to STOP gracefully before aborting, logging and error and exiting the script.
+The amount of time, in seconds, to wait for a docker container to STOP gracefully before aborting, logging the error and exiting the script.\
 **Default: _120_**

 #### Docker container START timeout before error: -2 _number_

-The amount of time, in seconds, to wait for a docker container to START before aborting, logging and error and exiting the script.
+The amount of time, in seconds, to wait for a docker container to START before aborting, logging the error and exiting the script.\
 **Default: _180_**

 #### Path to 503 error page: -5 _/path/to/filename.html_